Gay Businessman Claims He Brought Down Queensland AIDS Council

 Klub Kruise, the sex-on-premises venue that Mackereth owned, went into liquidation after allegedly failing to pay taxes and employee entitlements soon after QAHC’s defunding, according to former employees.
 Mr Mackereth did not return emails or our call.
 The new owners of Number 29 Cruise Club, that replaced Klub Kruise did not wish to comment.

-get link DISCLOSURE: The journalist personally knows all of the parties written about due to being a former contributor to QNews.
+buy Pregabalin with mastercard DISCLOSURE: The journalist personally knows all of the parties written about due to being a former contributor to QNews.
 He resigned from QNews over the coverage of the QAHC defunding.
 Strenuous efforts were made to get Mackereth’s side of the story but he failed to respond.